 Hydraulic cylinder mounts hold your cylinder in position and help prevent wear caused by shock.
-Choosing the correct mount based on your cylinder design and application will improve performance while minimizing cylinder misalignment.
+Choosing the right mount based on your cylinder design, equipment goals, and planned specifications will improve performance while minimizing cylinder misalignment.
 There is no one-size-fits-all answer, and your best option may include vertical bit mounts, self-aligning mounts, spherical bearing mounts, or others.

 Load affects every part of a hydraulic cylinder.
 Your bearings, couplings, and other components must have the correct load capacity to maintain proper cylinder alignment.
 Components made from high-strength materials will offer better durability than lightweight options.
-Quality is also critical here.
-Make sure the components you buy are manufactured to the same high-quality standards as your cylinder.
+This is especially true of rods, which are the most important aspect of any hydraulic cylinder.

-As we mentioned, cylinders with a long stroke are more prone to side loading and other issues.
-You can minimize cylinder misalignment by installing a cylinder stop tube.
-These metal collars sit between the piston and head to provide additional bearing support as the cylinder pushes a load.
-Reducing load helps you avoid cylinder misalignment issues caused by jackknifing.
-Using stop tubes is a better alternative to using oversized cylinder rods.
+Certain cylinders feature a long stroke and are more prone to side loading, misalignment, and other issues.
+One solution is a cylinder stop tube.
+These metal collars sit between the piston and head to provide additional bearing support as the cylinder pushes a load and act as an alternative to oversized cylinder rods.